 Otterbein University is committed to providing a welcoming environment free from unlawful discrimination.
 To this end, the University prohibits any form of discrimination against any person on the basis of race, color, sex, gender, pregnancy, religion, creed, marital status, partnership status, age, sexual orientation, gender identity, gender expression, national origin, disability, military status, or any other legally protected status in its programs and activities.
 However, the University’s commitment to a nondiscriminatory environment is not intended to abridge unduly its commitment to academic freedom, free speech, or its educational mission.

 Inquiries or complaints regarding any form of discrimination or harassment may be directed to:

 Historically progressive.
 That is the hallmark of Otterbein University and those connected to this private university nestled in the picturesque, historic Uptown Westerville district in central Ohio.
 Otterbein University was established in 1847 and named for Philip William Otterbein, a founder of the United Brethren Church.
 Shaped by its historic relationship with the Church, a set of deeply roote...d values still guide this model community of leaders and learners.
 Otterbein has set the pace by providing an educational experience that is progressive, innovative and inclusive.
-Today Otterbein University enrolls 2,919 traditional undergraduate students, 223 adult students enrolled in evening and weekend classes, and 440 graduate students working in one of several master’s degree programs, and some towards a newly established doctoral degree in Nursing.
-As they did decades ago, the students of today still come from towns in Ohio but they also come from 35 states and 22 countries, enriching the campus through their individual and collective diversity.
+Today Otterbein University enrolls 2,480 undergraduate students in more than 70 majors and 456 graduate students working toward one of six master’s degrees or a doctor of nursing practice degree.
+Students come from towns throughout Ohio and represent 42 states and 11 countries, enriching the campus through their individual and collective diversity.
 Integrity, humane values and an inherently just, moral compass have guided Otterbein’s forward-thinking vision and actions—from its curriculum to its responsibilities as a member of academic, regional and global communities.